MetOffice/lfric_core/documentation/source/how_to_use_it/meshes/mesh_configuration_namelists.rst

         Use p-points as anchor points.

   * ``transform_mesh``: **'<string>'**
-      Principle mesh to apply stretch transform to.
+      Principal mesh to apply stretch transform to.
 Any meshes connected to this mesh via InterMesh maps (:ref:`mesh_maps<mesh_maps>`) will have their node locations updated accordingly.

 .. rubric:: Footnotes

-.. [#f1] Principle meshes are those meshes explicity requested and named in the configuration file, `i.e.` |nbsp|
+.. [#f1] Principal meshes are those meshes explicity requested and named in the configuration file, `i.e.` |nbsp|
    :ref:`mesh_names<mesh_names>`.
 These meshes are generated from the base strategy as opposed to being derived from another mesh